-Who does the evaluation?
+4. Who does the evaluation?

 The Program Evaluator must have expertise in an occupation directly relevant to the program.
-It's best if they also have experience in adult education, preferably curriculum design and/or teaching.
+It's best if he or she also has experience in adult education, preferably curriculum design and/or teaching.

-The Program Evaluator (or 'PE') must also have no conflict of interest that could affect their assessment of the program: they must not be a related party to the institution and must receive no benefit from the institution other than the payment for the evaluation.
+The Program Evaluator (or 'PE') must also have no conflict of interest that could affect their assessment of the program: they must not be a related party to the institution, and must receive no benefit from the institution other than the payment for the evaluation.

-How does an institution find an evaluator?
+5. How does an institution find/choose an evaluator?

-Institutions may find potential evaluators through professional associations, business networking, regulators, other institutions (public or private), members of their program advisory committee, etc. Also, the PTIB website usually provides a list of people with subject matter expertise in a variety of fields (see links at end of this guide): an appropriate PE may often be found on this list.
+Institutions may find potential evaluators through professional associations, business networking, regulators, other institutions (public or private), members of their program advisory committee, etc. Also, the PTIB website provides a list of people with subject matter expertise in a variety of fields (see links at end of this guide): an appropriate PE may often be found on this list.
 Institutions may contact them directly to see whether they wish to take on an evaluation.
-(The list is unavailable occasionally during the process of soliciting and vetting new SMEs.
-Be prepared to use other sources.)

-In choosing a prospective program evaluator, ask them for a formal CV or résumé, and take time to confirm the elements of their background that are relevant to the program you want them to evaluate: education/credentials, occupational experience, possible conflicts of interest or other relationship to the institution (e.g. work for another entity under the same ownership).
+In choosing a prospective program evaluator, ask him or her for a formal CV or résumé, and take time to confirm the elements of their background that are relevant to the program you want them to evaluate: education/credentials, occupational experience, possible conflicts of interest or other relationship to the institution (e.g. work for another entity under the same ownership).
 The institution contracts with and pays the evaluator: be sure to establish terms in advance.